PoojaBayaglli/stepin_calander/README.md

     // February
     if (monthNumber == 1) {
-        // If the year is leap then Feb
+        // If the year is leap  year then Feb=29 days
-        // has 29 days

         if (year % 400 == 0
             || (year % 4 == 0
                 && year % 100 != 0))